Winter of Our Dreams: Production

 In the late 1970s Duigan wrote a script called Someone Left the Cake Out in the Rain about a European anti-nuclear campaigner who comes to Australia and meets a 60s radical turned yuppie.
-The film was never made but the former radical character was re used in Winter of Our Dreams.
+The film was never made but the former radical character was used in Winter of Our Dreams.

 There were three weeks of rehearsals and five weeks of shooting in Kings Cross and Balmain.

 Box office

 Winter of Our Dreams was popular, grossing $959,000 at the box office in Australia, which is equivalent to $3,107,160 in 2009 dollars.